TankerHQ/spec/protocol.md

 The protocols have been split in 3 sections for ease of reading:

-- The [cryptographic identity management](#cryptographic-identity-management) section describes how the *Tanker SDK* ensures that a *user*'s cryptographic identity is available on every *device*, and how the optional *unlock service* prevents a *user* from losing their cryptographic identity
+- The [cryptographic identity management](#cryptographic-identity-management) section describes how the *Tanker Core* SDK ensures that a *user*'s cryptographic identity is available on every *device*, and how the optional *unlock service* prevents a *user* from losing their cryptographic identity
 - The [encryption](#encryption) section describes how *resource*s are encrypted and shared with *user*s
 - The [group encryption](#group-encryption) section describes how *user group*s are managed and how to share encrypted *resource*s with them